 Monitoring and responding to mentions of your business and issues of relevance to your industry is a great way to gain visibility and followers.
 You can listen within Twitter or by using a tool like Tweetchat or Hootsuite.

-These organic methods for growing your followers may be enough, but for those who have the budget and desire to grow their followers quickly Twitter also offers a paid solution.
-This advertising option involves the creation of promotional tweets with a “follow” button that are aimed at a highly targeted audience of your choosing.
+These organic methods for growing your followers may be enough, but for those who have the budget and desire to grow their followers quickly, Twitter also offers a paid solution.
+This advertising option involves the creation of promotional tweets with a “follow” button that is aimed at a highly targeted audience of your choosing.

 Step 4: Design Campaigns to Inspire Specific Action